 Get the best car rental rates by booking ahead!
 Discover Cars compares prices across all major car rental companies, so you are guaranteed to get the best deal.

-Pick a Car that’s Fuel Efficient
+8. Pick A Car That’s Fuel Efficient

 If you are navigating around W.A. by car you’ll know that fuel usage can have a huge impact on the total cost of your trip.
-If a campervan is your choice of transportation you may be surprised to learn (we were) that driving at 80-90kms/hr is more efficient than going at the 110km/hr speed limit.
+If a campervan is your choice of transportation, you may be surprised to learn (we were) that driving at 80-90kms/hr is more efficient than going at the 110km/hr speed limit.

 Based on our experience, driving at slower speeds can give you 50-100kms extra per tank which is better for the environment too since you will be filling up less.
 So if you are trying to conserve slow down!
 You’ll not only save on gas, and achieve a greener road trip but will also be more likely to avoid an accident with wildlife on the roads.